shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 ##### Partially
-  - Reflection (water,.. ) therfore can be partially clamped by filter
+- Reflection (water,.. ) therefore can be partially clamped by filter
 - Sky - can be used to darken the sky in photographs, increasing the contrast. (due to sunlight scattered by aerosols)
-  - Punkt neutralny nieba - sa 4 punkty. wszystkie leza na lini (pod nad słoncem, i 3 po przeciwnej stronie na wysokosci slonca, 4 punkt pod horyzontem(punkt antysloneczny (tylko na duzej wysoikosci jak slonce jest nisko))) wzorzec polaryzacyjny nawet jak słonce za chmurami.
+- Punkt neutralny nieba - są 4 punkty. wszystkie leżą na linii (pod nad słońcem, i 3 po przeciwnej stronie na wysokości słońca, 4 punkt pod horyzontem(punkt antysłoneczny (tylko na dużej wysokości jak słońce jest nisko))) wzorzec polaryzacyjny nawet jak słońce za chmurami.
 - crystal -  frozen ice crystals, which are seen here beginning to form as the water freezes.
 Under polarized light the ice appears to have many colors within it.
 The colors are due to the ice crystals being birefringent in polarized light.
 - tensions on translucent materials

 ##### Cross Polarization
 polarize before it reflect on surface and second time after  to secure color without any reflections